bismuthfoundation/WalletServer/Doc/Readme.md

 ### annget

-Get thhe current on chain announce message.
+Get the current on chain announce message.

 ### annverget